Policies

 Definitions

 A record is a document in any format that has been generated or received by the Paul Mellon Centre in the course of its activities and has been, or may be, used by the Centre as evidence of its actions and decisions, or because of its information content.
-Records can be held in any format including paper documents, photographs, e-mails, videos, slides, audio recordings, databases or any multimedia formats.
+Records can be held primarily in paper and electronic format and increasingly encompassing digitised and born digital records.
+Examples include photographs, emails, audio visual recordings, digital images, spreadsheets, data sets and any data generated in internal or external digital systems managing the Centre’s (eg. HR; Finance; Grants & Fellowships etc.); websites and social media.

 Records Management is the strategic and systematic control of the creation, receipt, maintenance, use and disposal or preservation of records.